gpupuck/rules_ml_toolchain/README.md

 If CUDA initialization is required, insert this block before CUDA initialization.

 LLVM `18` and the `linux_glibc_2_27` sysroot are used for compilation by default.
-To change these defaults, specify the required LLVM and sysroot versions in .bazelrc file.
+To change these defaults, specify the required LLVM version and sysroot distribution in `.bazelrc` file.

 For example, to configure LLVM `21` with `linux_glibc_2_31`, update your .bazelrc.
 ```